What are we looking for in a tenant?

 Applications should take the form of a covering letter, CV and references (or details of potential referees) and should be e mailed to Christine Eadie email@example.com

-If your application is successful you will be invited to an interview by the Tenancy Committee (currently via Zoom) who make a decision based upon your written and oral application.
+If your application is successful you will be invited to an interview by the Tenancy Committee, who make a decision based upon your written and oral application.
 You will normally be notified of the result within 7 days.

-Anyone wishing to know more about tenancy, prior to making an application and would like to set up a confidential Zoom discussion or a confidential meeting, with any of our team, we will be delighted to do so.
+Anyone wishing to know more about tenancy, prior to making an application and would like to set up either a confidential Zoom discussion or a confidential meeting, with either our Senior Clerk Dave Fardon, or any of our team, we will be delighted to do so.

-Our Tenancy and Pupillage Secretaries are Claire Stevenson and Laura Paisley
+Our Tenancy and Pupillage Secretary is Claire Stevenson

 Equality and Diversity Data Monitoring